|Forward this page to a friend|

 Please DO NOT send any other items not listed above.
 Only the items above will be sent to Afghanistan.
 Please note, we never have a need for used items, scarves, ear warmers, felted items, fingerless gloves, toys, store-bought merchandise, fleece anything, quilts, knitting-loomed creations, or unassembled squares.
 We can only send what is specifically requested by our partner relief agencies and appropriate for the Afghan culture.
 Cargo space is extremely limited.

 Please review our GENERAL GUIDELINES and MAIL ADDRESS here.

-Due Date: We continue to accept wool socks, mittens, and hats through March 2014 and likely into April (we hope!).
+Due Date: We continue to accept wool socks, mittens, and hats through May 2014 and likely beyond (we hope!).

 Please send completed items anytime so we can stay on top of packing.
 This lets us gauge our progress.